hellozimi/hearthstone-tracker-osx/README.md

 ![Preview of the application](app.png)

+## General

-It reads logs the game puts out to parse what is happening.
+* The application reads logs the game puts out to parse what is happening.
+* It's a background application (only using a status bar icon).
+* It shows if Hearthstone is running in the main window.

 ### Note